dsyang1219/stormshield/ANDROID_APP.md

 - Persist the last connected device and threshold.
 - Add signal strength and battery indicators if the firmware exposes them.
 - Support OTA firmware updates once the ESP32 sketch adds that capability.

+## Tentative Timeline and Other Requirements
+- Finalize UI
+- Create tentative project with module and skeleton parsing logic by December 22nd
+- Implement dashboard and UI by January 22nd
+- Test (contingent upon SW/HW)